History of Alagoas: Republic

 In 1912, the Democratic Party managed to defeat the Malta oligarchy after an intense campaign, in which fierce street battles were registered, including the death of poet Bráulio Cavalcanti in a public square while participating in a democratic rally.
 Clodoaldo da Fonseca, governor-elect, although not from Alagoas, was connected to the state through his family: he was Deodoro's nephew, Pedro Paulino's son, and a relative of Marshal Hermes da Fonseca, president of the republic at the time.

 The struggles against the Malta family also involved Afro-Brazilian cult groups.
 According to the opposition newspapers, the shango and candomblé groups had the governor Malta as a stimulator.
 Portraits of the opposition Democratic leaders were found among prayer papers and cloths with drawn symbols of Ogun, Ifá and Eshu.
 The group that supported the governor was called Leba, a reference to one of the figures of the shango orisha.
 The collection confiscated by the police was preserved - pieces, objects, insignias and symbols of the cult are kept in the museum of the Historic Institute as one of the most precious collections of the Afro-Brazilian cult.

+In 1924, the current second largest city in Alagoas, the city of Arapiraca, becomes independent, with the territory located in the exact center of Alagoas.

 Until 1930, the Democratic Party maintained the situation through the governors who succeeded Clodoaldo.
 Each of them made a contribution to the progress of the state.
 Roads were opened towards the north and the center, and later the stretch between Atalaia and Palmeira dos Índios, a penetration road to the sertanejo zone; school groups were built in almost all the cities; Maceió was renewed with the opening of streets and avenues; criminality was fought, especially with the movement against banditry, which culminated, in 1938, with the extermination of the gang of Lampião; petroleum research was promoted.
 The political successions were practically without a fight, as the single candidate from the Democratic Party almost always predominated.